 Dual Diagnosis Treatment In Orange County

 For most people who are dealing with an addiction, seeking help takes time and a serious commitment to getting better.
-But many may be surprised to find that they also suffer from a condition that further complicates their recovery – a dual diagnosis.
+But many may be surprised to find that they also suffer from a co-occurring mental health condition along with their addiction.
+Roughly half of all people who abuse substances have a dual diagnosis, where they have both a mental health and substance use disorder.
+Pacific Sands Recovery offers dual diagnosis treatment in Orange County, California, for this reason.

-For many people seeking help for their addiction, they aren’t even aware that they have mental health symptoms, or they don’t realize how serious they are.
-When it comes to the signs and symptoms of dual diagnosis, but here is what you should look for:
+Typically, many people seeking help for their addiction aren’t aware they have mental health symptoms.
+Additionally, they don’t realize how serious they are.
+Oftentimes, the symptoms of dual diagnosis are similar to mental illness or addiction.

 - Avoiding friends or family members